PX4/PX4-user_guide/en/dronecan/README.md

 DroneCAN was previously known as UAVCAN v0 (or just UAVCAN).
 The name was changed in 2022.
 :::

+## Benefits of DroneCAN

+Connecting peripherals over DroneCAN has many benefits:

+- Many different sensors and actuators are already supported.
+- CAN has been specifically designed to deliver robust and reliable connectivity over relatively large distances.
+  It enables safe use of ESCs on bigger vehicles and communication redundancy.
+- The bus is bi-directional, enabling health monitoring, diagnostics, and RPM telemetry.
+- Wiring is less complicated as you can have a single bus for connecting all your ESCs and other DroneCAN peripherals.
+- Setup is easier as you configure ESC numbering by manually spinning each motor.
+- It allows users to configure and update the firmware of all CAN-connected devices centrally through PX4.

 ## Supported Hardware